Chad-Powellv1/pseudoCode/README.md

  * A conversion must be built in, to the thermostat, so the unit can be used in multiple markets for Fahrenheit or Celsius temperature readings.

-  * A safe high temperature setting must be set so an end user cannot accidently set the temperature above the recommended temperature setting for the fireplace specifications.
+  * A safe high temperature setting must be set so an end user cannot accidentally set the temperature above the recommended temperature setting for the fireplace specifications.

   * A manual igniter system to ensure the pilot light cannot be lite remotely, ensuring the fireplace has been inspected before the first use of the season.